 Optional MP3 audio files feature series editor, Christine Perrin, and Dr. Christopher Perrin reading the fables, narratives, legends, and myths presented in the courses.
 While the audio files are optional, they are included with the purchase of the complete set for each course.
 Using the audio files does not remove the need for a parent or teacher to lead discussions and interact with students in other ways.

 These courses build upon one another from Book 1 through Book 12 as students develop a foundation of skills by emulating and working from worthy models of writing.
 While the description of what is accomplished in this series might make it sound very difficult, the way the author presents bite-size pieces, coupled with suggestions for flexibility, should make it very manageable for most students.

-While other publishers are producing resources based on the progymnasmata, the Writing and Rhetoric series seems to me to have taken the best from the ancient models while borrowing some of the most effective techniques currently used, including a dose of humor.
+While other publishers are producing resources based on the progymnasmata, the Writing and Rhetoric series seems to me to have taken the best from the ancient models while also implementing some of the most effective techniques currently used.
 I expect that both students and parents will enjoy these courses, and I think that the enjoyment can be shared even more effectively within a group class.

 Following are more specific details about the different courses.

 Books 1 through 4